Sport Aviation Specialties

 Our DAR Services (Back)

-The certification process for experimental light-sport aircraft and experimental amateur-built aircraft are very similar.
+Applicants for experimental amateur-buillt (EAB) and experimental light-sport aircraft (ELSA) airworthiness certificates often have questions about what is required.
+The certification process for both is very similar.
 This section describes the process and points out differences between the two.

 The Basic Steps (Back)